fizzvie/fizzvie/README.md

 <p align="center"XXXXXXXXXXXXXXXXXXXXXXXXXXXXXX
 </p>

-if you know : nso, md, pmmm,
+if you know any of those:
+nso, md, pmmm,
 hb + hh, tadc, bs, crk, dw,
 lacey's games, fnaf,
-horse paradise, wildcraft /
+horse paradise, wildcraft ...

 ( + roblox games) ↓
-sewh, ftf, Creatures of Sonaria, elimination, project: rusher, crown tag, + more random things or if you're in those fandoms definitely interact!
+sewh, ftf, Creatures of Sonaria, elimination, project: rusher, crown tag, + more random things

+or if you're in any of those fandoms, definitely interact!

 note: i'm an introvert so i won't int first unless you seem really kind and cool ꏿ⁠﹏⁠ꏿ